qmk/qmk_firmware/docs/newbs_getting_started.md

 On Windows you will need to install MSYS2 or WSL and use those environments.
 Instructions for setting up MSYS2 are provided below.

-## 2. Prepare Your Build Environment
+## 2. Prepare Your Build Environment :id=set-up-your-environment

 We've tried to make QMK as easy to set up as possible.
 You only have to prepare your Linux or Unix environment, then let QMK install the rest.